jesusgabri3l/jesusgabri3l/README.md

 ### Hi there, i'm Jesús Gabriel 👋

-- 🌱 I’m currently learning some Node.js
+- 🌱 I’m currently learning Next.js
-- 💬 Ask me about : Vue.js and CSS
+- 💬 Ask me about : Vue.js, CSS, React.js
 - ⚡ Easy-learning guy!
-- ⚡ Like to code
+- 👨‍💻 Like to code
+- 🔝 On the way to be a fullstack developer